 Fourteen more coronavirus patients die in Moscow in past day

-Fourteen more coronavirus patients died in Moscow during the past day, with the overall number of fatalities reaching 4,560, the city’s anti-coronavirus crisis center said on Friday, Trend reports citing TASS.
+Fourteen more coronavirus patients died in Moscow during the past day, with the overall number of fatalities nearing 4,600, the city’s anti-coronavirus crisis center said on Monday, Trend reports citing TASS.

 The coronavirus situation in Moscow, which was the most serious in Russia, has visibly stabilized.
-By today, Moscow has reported 246,154 confirmed coronavirus cases, including 686 during the past day.
-A totals of 187,576 patients have recovered, including 1,353 in the past day.
-A campaign of voluntary testing for coronavirus antibodies is underway in the capital city.
+By today, Moscow has reported more than 248,200 confirmed coronavirus cases.
+More than 190,500 patients have recovered.

+To date, 892,654 coronavirus cases have been confirmed in Russia, with 696,681 patients having recovered from the disease.
+Russia’s latest data indicates 15,001 fatalities nationwide.
+Earlier, the Russian government set up an Internet hotline to keep the public updated on the coronavirus situation.